Shians/Nextflow-docs/docs/Operators.md

 ```

 ### skip
+Use `skip` to ignore a fixed number of initial items, such as skipping headers or warm-up data.

 - **Input:** A channel emitting any type of item.
 - **Output:** A channel emitting all items except the first N.
-- **Use case:** Ignore a fixed number of initial items, such as skipping headers or warm-up data.

 ```groovy
 Channel.of(10, 20, 30, 40)
   .skip(2)